Iman Issa

 Hamburger Kunsthalle, Germany

 Hamburger Kunsthalle is among Germany’s most important public institutions, and displays art from the Middle Ages until today.
-Through its permanent collection and special exhibitions, its mission lies in the education of publics of all ages and cultures.
+Through its permanent collection and special exhibitions, its mission lies in the education of the public of all ages and cultures.

 This is her first collaboration with Phileas.